wmsi/scratch-dev/README.md

-Welcome to scratch-dev @ WMSI!
-This is where we develop Scratch 3.0 extensions in a fork of the sceratch-gui repository from LLK (github.com/LLK/scratch-gui).
+<h3>Welcome to scratch-dev @ WMSI!</h3>
+This is where we develop Scratch 3.0 extensions in a fork of the <a href="https://github.com/LLK/scratch-gui">scratch-gui repository from LLK.</a> This repository contains clear instructions for getting scratch-gui up and running locally, and for building a version for distribution.
+To preview the GUI in a version similar to the one in the scratch-dev/ repository, visit <a href="https://wmsinh.org/scratch-gui">https://wmsinh.org/scratch-gui.</a>

+<h4>WMSI Extensions</h4>
+Within the Scratch 3 application structure, all extension files are located in <a href="https://github.com/wmsi/scratch-dev/tree/master/WMSI/scratch-gui/node_modules/scratch-vm/src/extensions">scratch-vm/src/extensions.</a> Each folder in this directory contains an index.js file defining the extension class, followed by a "module.exports" line at the bottom of the file to make the extension part of the the node.js application.
+Each extension also needs to be listed as part of the <code>BuiltInExtensions const</code> in <a href="https://github.com/wmsi/scratch-dev/blob/master/WMSI/scratch-gui/node_modules/scratch-vm/src/extension-support/extension-manager.js">extension-manager.js.</a>

+For a very basic example extension check out the <a href="https://github.com/wmsi/scratch-dev/blob/master/WMSI/scratch-gui/node_modules/scratch-vm/src/extensions/scratch3_hello_world/index.js">helloWorld extension.</a>.
+This example demonstrates how to make Command and Reporter blocks, and how to set and read variables in localStorage.

+The majority of our extension-development effort has been focused on the <a href="https://github.com/wmsi/scratch-dev/tree/master/WMSI/scratch-gui/node_modules/scratch-vm/src/extensions/scratch3_db_blocks">DB Blocks extension</a>, which supports Scratch 3 integration into the Digital Data Storytelling project.
+This extension contains blocks for pushing and pulling data from the wmsinh.org database (using XML HTTP Requests) and managing that data in localStorage.
+The same database content can be viewed at <a href="https://wmsinh.org/data-story">https://wmsinh.org/data-story</a>.

+<h4>Project History<h4>
-Early work will be focused on replicating our scratchx extension for handling data transactions with wmsinh.org.
-To check out the ScratchX extensions and some example sketches, go to deprecated/scratchx-examples.
+This project originally focused on replicating our ScratchX extension for handling data transactions with wmsinh.org.
+To check out the ScratchX extensions and some example sketches, go to our <a href="https://github.com/wmsi/scratchx-examples">ScratchX repository.</a>

-Instructions for hosting a Scratch 3.0 GUI on your local machine can be found at https://scratch.mit.edu/discuss/topic/277217.

-For a very basic example extension check out the helloWorld extension.
-This class is defined in scratch-gui/node-modules/scratch-vm/src/extensions/scratch3_helloWorld/index.js.
-You can also check out annotated_index.js in scratch-gui/.../extensions/scratch3_helloWorld/deprecated/

-Our db-blocks extensions for Scratch 3 is currently under development and not part of our Scratch GUI fork.
-This index.js file can be found in scratch-gui/.../extensions/scratch3_db-blocks/